 The Gift of Technology and Art Therapy for Zoe

-The threat of COVID-19 limited Zoe’s time at the hospital in the spring of 2020.
+The pandemic limited Zoe’s time at the hospital in the spring of 2020.
 Her mom says Zoe was devastated to lose her regular art therapy sessions.
 But our telehealth program enabled her to continue from home.
 “The gift of technology shined through and put that pep back in her step,” Brigitte says.

 Zoe paints on a table with an iPad nearby during a video conference session with an art therapist.
 “They talk about how Zoe’s feeling and what she has accomplished,” Brigitte says.
 “Zoe says she feels like she’s sitting in the art room at the hospital.”
 The therapy sessions also give her mom a break.

 “With cancer, every day is a guessing game about how Zoe is going to feel,” Brigitte says.
 “But if we have art therapy, I know it’s going to be a good day.
 It gives Zoe life.”